Welcome to today's edition of the Rush 24-7 podcast.

 She says that biofuel crops hurt the rainforests, and the race to grow crops for vehicle fuels is damaging rainforests in Asia, Africa, and South America.

-Well, that means that's the end of ethanol.
+Well, that means that's the end of ethanol, because when Jane Goodall speaks, she's like the queen.

-Uh be irresponsible to get out of there.
+I'll be irresponsible to get out of there.

-You lie, she called as I said, Jill, not only that, no Democrat who's elected president gonna pull us out of a rock.
+I said, Jill, not only that, no Democrat who's elected president is going to pull us out of Iraq.

-You might have some wack-le-like Conyers do it just for the sake of it, but there won't be any serious resolutions.
+You might have some wackle like Conyers do it, just for the sake of it, but there won't be any serious resolutions.

-So last night, all of the top-tier Democrat candidates for president said, Hell no, we can't pull out of there.
+So last night, all of the top-tier Democrat candidates for president said, hell no, we can't pull out of there.

-No way, I will not commit to pulling the troops out when I'm elected president.
+I will not commit to pulling the troops out when I'm elected president.

 Do you think Jill from Ithaca is a little depressed today?

-Snurdly shaking his head, no, because you may be right, because she probably heard it, she probably watched it, doesn't believe it.
+Snurdy shaking his head, no, because you may be right, because she probably heard it.

 Didn't believe it.